jpmorganchase/Phantom/phantom/docs/user/tutorial1.rst

 =================

 This tutorial will walk you through the steps of designing and running a simple Phantom experiment.
-It is based on the included ``supply-chain-2.py`` example that can be found in the ``phantom-environments`` repository.
+It is based on the included ``supply-chain-1.py`` example that can be found in the ``envs`` directory in the Phantom repo.

-..
-    TODO: add link to phantom-environments repository

 Experiment Goals
 ----------------